Components

 bx:param name="attributes.userId" type="string" required="true";

-When components have start and end tags, BoxLang provides the thisTag scope to manage content and execution:
+When components have start and end tags, BoxLang provides the thisComponent scope to manage content and execution.
+This works the same way in both template and script-based components.

 • executionMode: "start" or "end"